Season Summary: 1991

 Rover Saade Ghazi, back from a year in South Australia, was the Club's leading goalkicker with 31 and won the Bert Hodge Memorial Trophy, whilst Rickman managed just 29 in an indifferent season, although he did bring up his 400th career goal during the year.
 Ghazi's was the lowest total by a Williamstown player since Jim Jenkinson's 29 majors in 1965.
-Veteran Bill Swan added further note to his career by winning the Andy Taylor Memorial Trophy as Club best and fairest award, an honour he had shared with Round two years earlier.
+Veteran Bill Swan added further note to his career by winning the Andy Taylor Memorial Trophy as Club best and fairest at the age of 35, an honour he had shared with Round two years earlier.
 Ghazi was runner-up to Swan, even though he played only 10 senior games.
 Recruit David Ackerly ran third and but won the Ron James Memorial Trophy for most valuable player.